David Lynch’s most surprising, important quality? His hope

 Any such subjects should not be forged as tools to impart ethical dogmas onto young students.
 Instead, they should be spaces for developing critical thinking skills which arise from debate and deliberation with existing perspectives and counter perspectives.

 Education is a hugely powerful system, one which we should thoroughly and frequently interrogate.
 Are we using this system in a way that aligns with our goals, both local and global?
 What are those goals, have they recently changed?
 Are we equipping an entire generation with the tools they require to live comprehensively fulfilling and meaningful lives?
-The possibilities for our educational systems are boundless and its time that we begin realising this.
+The possibilities for our educational systems are boundless and it’s time that we begin realising this.

 Where is the emotionally sensitive art for young men?